Skip to content

 How does PPO work?

 PPOs work with a network of healthcare providers who offer services at discounted, negotiated rates.
 Participants who use these in-network PPO providers pay lower out-of-pocket costs, such as deductibles, copayments, and coinsurance.
-PPO members still receive care from providers outside the network, but it usually costs more because of higher deductibles, higher coinsurance, and the possibility of balance billing.
+PPO members can still receive care from providers outside the network, but it usually costs more because of higher deductibles, higher coinsurance, and the possibility of balance billing.

 What are the differences between PEO and PPO?